 Who wants to be in such a relationship?

-And yet, imagine the opposite.
-Imagine being in the sort of relationship where you simply do what you please and they do what they please.
+Yet imagine the opposite.
+Imagine being in the sort of relationship where you simply do what you please, and your partner does what he or she pleases.
 You enjoy soft music and rose petals, and your partner couldn’t care less.
 Your partner enjoys praise and gifts, which you never give.

 Who wants to be in that sort of relationship?